Tintern Wireworks Branch

-The Tintern Wireworks Branch was a short branch line on the Wye Valley Railway, crossing the River Wye between Monmouthshire, Wales, and Gloucestershire, England.
+The Tintern Wireworks Branch was a short branch line on the Wye Valley Railway, crossing the tidal River Wye between Monmouthshire, Wales, and Gloucestershire, England.
 It was completed in 1874 and opened on 1 November 1876; the reason for the delay was that the Wye Valley Railway, into which the branch line fed, was not completed until the latter date.
 It closed in 1935 when the rails buckled in the heat of the summer.

-The bridge that carried the line over the Wye, known as the Tintern Wireworks Bridge or Old Tramway Bridge, is now used as a footpath, but in 2022 is being temporarily closed for repair.
+The bridge that carried the line over the Wye, known as the Tintern Wireworks Bridge or Old Tramway Bridge, is now used as a footpath.

 History

 Wye Valley Amendment Act

 In 1866 the Wye Valley Railway Company announced that it would not build a line through the village of Tintern, but by-pass it.
 To make up for this the company was forced to build a branch to the wireworks on the other side of Tintern.
 The Wye Valley Amendment Act was passed on 14 June 1875 stating that the company would forever maintain the branch and junction in good repair; as well as setting the regulations on running the line.
 The line was designed out by the engineering firm, S. H. Yockney, of London, and the construction works were carried out by the Isca Foundry Co. of Newport.